-Device 1 Trialed Non-Dedicated SGD with Proloquo2Go Device 1 Trialed Trialed and ruled out Device 1 Trialed: Outcomes/Rationale High-tech 2 Non-Dedicated Device 1 Trialed: Outcomes/Rationale - High-tech 2 Non-Dedicated The current non-dedicated SGD (iPad) being used is not a dedicated device for the primary use of communication and is not designed for speech output.
-Since it is not locked into the speech application, the devices other applications and functionalities are be a distraction for the John and hinder his communication goals.
-Device 2 Trialed QuickTalker FeatherTouch 12 Device 2 Trialed Ruled out without trying Device 2 Trialed: Outcomes/Rationale Low-tech 2 Device 2 Trialed: Outcomes/Rationale - Low-tech 2 The QuickTalker FeatherTouch 12 has limited vocabulary.
+Device 1 Trialed

+Non-Dedicated SGD with Proloquo2Go

+Device 1 Trialed

+Trialed and ruled out

+Device 1 Trialed: Outcomes/Rationale

+High-tech 2 Non-Dedicated

+Device 1 Trialed: Outcomes/Rationale

+- High-tech 2 Non-Dedicated

+The current non-dedicated SGD being used is not a dedicated device for the primary use of communication and is not designed for speech output.
+Since it is not locked into the speech application, the devices other applications and functionalities are be a distraction for John and hinder his communication goals.

+Devices Trialed Device 2 Trialed QuickTalker FeatherTouch 12 Device 2 Trialed Ruled out without trying Device 2 Trialed: Outcomes/Rationale Low-tech 2 Device 2 Trialed: Outcomes/Rationale - Low-tech 2 The QuickTalker FeatherTouch 12 has limited vocabulary.
 John is ready for a wider level of vocabulary and has shown that he can link several communication responses independently.
-Additional Comments John has tried sign language throughout his time in ST. He is able to use sign to answer yes/no questions.
+Provide member specific objective documentation that the member's communication needs cannot be met verbally, or through the use of speech alternatives.
+John has tried sign language throughout his time in ST. He is able to use sign to answer yes/no questions.
 These are the only signs that Jon is able to use in communication.
 Through attempts to teach more signs, it has been unsuccessful and John has not retained any new signs.
 Jon also does not have the motor abilities to functionally use writing as a way to communicate.
 Therefore, both sign language and writing were ruled out as less costly alternatives.
-Body language/Gestures/Facial Expressions No
+Low-tech devices were also ruled out due to John's expanding vocabulary.
+These systems limit his ability to communicate his wants and needs and he requires a high-tech system.